Shivani1917/Shivani1917/README.md

 <p align="left"> <a href="https://twitter.com/shivanibadola19" target="blank"><img src="https://img.shields.io/twitter/follow/shivanibadola19?logo=twitter&style=for-the-badge" alt="shivanibadola19" /></a> </p>

 <p align="left">I am a creative, adaptable and flexible fresher who shows great versatility when it comes to learning new skills.
-It is my intention to contribute to the growth of the company.
 Every field of endeavor requires the application of creativity.
 As a member of a team, I have demonstrated my ability to work in collaboration during my last project in operations.</p>

 - ✍️ Current VGA Co-Lead at **Google Developer Student Club Kalindi**

-- 🙌 I’m looking to collaborate on **Graphic Designing and Front-end Projects**

 - 🌱 I’m currently learning **Python & Data Science**

 - 📧 How to reach me **badolashivani19@gmail.com**

-- 📄 Know about my experiences [https://drive.google.com/file/d/1bIMLZbceUuhFomZXAg6A-PsudWs70kHb/view?usp=sharing](https://drive.google.com/file/d/1bIMLZbceUuhFomZXAg6A-PsudWs70kHb/view?usp=sharing)

 <h3 align="center">Connect with me:</h3>
 <p align="center">